-- (i) The LSS Developer shall provide the single line diagrams of the interconnection facilities at the respective side of the Connection Point; - (ii) The LSS Developer shall have their own safety rules and/or safety instructions which comply with Act 447 and Prudent Utility Practices; and - (iii) The LSS Developer shall designate a competent personnel registered with the Commission to operate the interconnection facilities within their boundary.
+- (a) The LSS Developer shall provide the single line diagrams of the interconnection facilities at the respective side of the Connection Point; - (b) The LSS Developer shall have their own safety rules and/or safety instructions which comply with Act 447 and Prudent Utility Practices; and - (c) The LSS Developer shall designate a competent personnel registered with the Commission to operate the interconnection facilities within their boundary.

-The LSS Developer shall at its own cost conduct the testing of LSS Plant (including the IF) and thereafter, submit the report of such testing, which report shall be certified by the Independent Engineer, to the Commission and Distribution Licensee on the 10th and 15th year of the contractual term.
+The LSS Developer shall at its own cost conduct the testing of LSS Plant (including the IF) and thereafter, submit the report of such testing, which report shall be certified by the Independent Engineer, to the Commission and Distribution Licensee on the 10^{th} and 15^{th} year of the contractual term.